epicosy/cb-repair/README.md

 1. First, install Docker ([doc](https://docs.docker.com/)).

 2. Then, execute the command to build the image from the Docker file where the project has been pre-configured and is ready to be used:

 ```
 docker build --force-rm --tag cb-repair:1.0 .
 ```

 ### Execute

-To run the project:
+The entrypoint for the image is the main script ```cb-repair.py```, with the default command ```catalog```.
+Run the image with ```cb-repair.py```'s commands, for example:
 ```
-docker run -it cb-repair:1.0 catalog
+docker run -it cb-repair:1.0 check --challenges BitBlaster --genpolls --count 10 --timeout 10 -v
 ```
+---
+Note: After executing a command the associated container is no longer running and the files generated will not be available.
+Some commands have file dependencies from previous commands.
+For those you will need to start the associated stopped container with a different command.
+---

 ## Usage